MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationClassTeacher.md

 Retrieve a list teachers for a class.
 Delegated tokens must be members of the class to get the teacher list.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaEducationClassTeacher](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgEducationClassTeacher?view=graph-powershell-beta)

 ## SYNTAX

 ```